-This biomolecular method, developed for the identification of bone collagen about a decade ago by M. Buckley and M. Collins at the University of York, is a fast and cheap approach for a first-level identification of bones.
+This biomolecular method, developed for the analysis of bone collagen about a decade ago by M. Collins and M. Buckley at the University of York, is a fast and cheap screening approach for a first-level taxonomic identification of bones.

-Collagen is the most abundant and often best preserved protein amongst vertebrates.
-Only a few milligrams of bone powder is sampled, collagen is then extracted, digested to peptides and the peptides are measured using mass spectrometry (Maldi-ToF-MS) to produce a collagen peptide mass fingerprint.
-This fingerprint is unique for deeply-diverged taxonomic groups hence the observed Maldi patterns are compared and matched against a reference database consisting of known-origin peptide fingerprints.
+Collagen is the dominant, and often, best preserved protein in tissues such as bone, dentine and antler.
+From a few milligrams of powder collagen type I (COL1) is extracted and digested to peptides, and the peptides are analysed using mass spectrometry (MALDI-ToF-MS) to produce a collagen peptide mass fingerprint.
+This fingerprint is unique for deeply-diverged taxonomic groups, hence the observed spectrometric patterns are compared and matched against a reference database consisting of known-origin peptide fingerprints.

 In this project we use collagen peptide mass fingerprinting as a first step identification of bones belonging to the Hominidae.
-The fragments are then 3D-scanned, CT-scanned and photographed before proceeding to the second level of specialised analyses that consist of:
+The fragments are then CT-scanned and photographed before proceeding to the second level of specialised analyses which consist of: